-- 4. If you are upgrading from a version earlier than 6.2, and your application includes indexes on values that may contain Characters greater than 128, you need to rebuild these indexes.
-This is due to changes in Character collation in version 6.2. - 5.
+- 4. If you have modified any kernel class methods in the previous version, carefully compare these changes with version 6.5.4 kernel methods to see whether your changes are still necessary or appropriate.
+This should be done before or during the Pilot upgrade, so a filein can be created containing only the required changes. - File in the application-specific kernel modifications and commit.
+You may need to log in as SystemUser to do this. - 5.
+If you are upgrading from a version earlier than 6.2, and your application includes indexes on values that may contain Characters greater than 128, you need to rebuild these indexes.
+This is due to changes in Character collation in version 6.2. - 6.
 If this is the Production upgrade, create a full backup of the upgraded repository now.
-For details, see Chapter 9 of the System Administration Guide for GemStone/S.
+The upgraded repository is now usable. - 7.
+If you are using GBS clients, configure these to use the version 6.5.4 client libraries.
+See Chapter 3, 'Configuring GBS for the v6.5.4 Server' for details.